qsxzaqq/zmq2/CONTRIBUTING.md

-# Contributing to rust-zmq
+# Contributing to zmq2

-Thank you for your interest in contributing to rust-zmq!
+Thank you for your interest in contributing to zmq2!

 ## Bug reports